BOTECHIA-ERIKA/botechia-erika/README.md

 ## Hi, I'm Botechia-Erika 🖖
 ----
 A code enthusiastic in learning road-map...
-- 👀 I’m interested in node.js phyton and node ...
+- 👀 I’m interested in node, react, ts
-- 🌱 I’m currently code in labenu and start learning testing in codo-a-codo arg
+- 🌱 I’m currently code in labenu and start learning ts
 - 📫 How to reach me mendoncabotechia@proton.me or botechiaeri@gmail.com